pauwels-labs/redact-docs/source/index.rst

 share test results and track prescriptions.
 A user may want that data to be shared with all treating medical professionals, and would want to make sure they all have access to the most up-to-date set of data.
-With Redact, all of a user's data can be stored in their personal Redact-storage while still being accessible on the health portal.
+With Redact, all of a user's data can be stored in their personal :ref:`Storage<storage>` while still being accessible on the health portal.
 Not only can a user see their own data, they can also grant access to health professionals or institutions so they can view the data in a Redact-enabled portal as well.
 Furthermore, it's all updated in one place,